mattcxj02/pixelsafe-ai/README.md

 <div align="center">
     <img src="/assets/pixelsafe-ai-svg.svg" alt="AI Privacy Gallery logo" width="256" height="256">
-    <h1>PixelSafe AI</h1>
 </div>

-PixelSafe Gallery demonstrates how AI can protect/analyse your sensitive photos without compromising privacy and security.
+PixelSafe AI Gallery demonstrates how AI can protect/analyse your sensitive photos without compromising privacy and security.
 Using lightweight, locally-run AI model (`Qwen2.5VL-3B`), it `detects faces, documents, and personal information` in images, processing happens on YOUR device offline, never in the cloud.

-This `proof-of-concept` combines real-time privacy risk detection with immediate protection features (blur, encrypt), showing that powerful AI assistance doesn't require sacrificing data privacy.
+This `proof-of-concept` idea combines real-time privacy risk detection with immediate protection features (blur, encrypt), showing that powerful AI assistance doesn't require sacrificing data privacy.
 Built with `Python/Ollama` backend and vanilla JavaScript, it's designed to run on everything from laptops to phones.
 The key innovation: True zero-trust photo protection where your images never leave your device, yet you still get intelligent privacy analysis powered by state-of-the-art AI.

 ## **Installation/Requirements:**